marekkopecky/wildfly/README.md

 * On *nix systems, make sure that the maximum number of open files for the user running the build is at least 4096 (check `ulimit -n`) or more, depending on what other i/o intensive processes the user is running.

+### Updating Dependency Versions (Optional)

+The release process of JBoss EAP 8 has changed in a way that dependency versions in the pom.xml files are not always kept up-to-date with the latest release.
+The dependency versions are instead resolved during an EAP instance provisioning according to a WildFly Channel manifest.
+These manifests are distributed as Maven artifacts in the Red Hat Maven repository.

+To synchronize dependency versions according to latest available Manifest, run the `align-dependencies.sh` script without parameters.
+Alternatively, you can invoke the wildfly-channel-maven-plugin directly:

+    mvn org.wildfly:wildfly-channel-maven-plugin:upgrade \
+      -DmanifestGAV=org.jboss.eap.channels:eap-8.2,org.jboss.eap.channels:eap-xp-7.0

+To synchronize dependency versions according to a specific manifest file, download the manifest file locally and run:

+    ./align-dependencies.sh path/to/manifest.yaml[,...]

+Alternatively, you can invoke the wildfly-channel-maven-plugin directly:

+    mvn org.wildfly:wildfly-channel-maven-plugin:upgrade -DmanifestFile=path/to/manifest.yaml[,...]

+(Multiple manifests can be given, separated by comma.)

 ### Building

 To build with your own Maven installation: